A linear program for testing nonclassicality and an open-source implementation

+\textbf{Example 3:} Our third example is obtained from the first example by rotating all of the effects by an angle of $\frac{\pi}{4}$ about the $\sigma_y$ axis.
+(This is the set of states and effects relevant for parity-oblivious multiplexing~\cite{POM}.)
 In this case, our linear program finds that there is no classical explanation of the observable statistics.
-Moreover, it finds that the depolarizing-noise robustness for these states and effects is $r=0.5$.
+Moreover, it finds that the depolarizing-noise robustness for these states and effects is $r=1 - \frac{1}{\sqrt{2}} \sim 0.3$.
+In Fig.~\ref{fig:ome3} we depict the classical model for the case of depolarisation at this noise threshold.

 \makebox[0pt][l]{ }